 A highly persuasive advocate with a calm, measured, yet robust courtroom manner.
-Kevin took silk in 2019, building upon his heavyweight practice in the fields of financial crime and serious crime.
+Since taking silk in 2019, Kevin has built upon his heavyweight practice in the fields of financial and serious crime.

-Kevin is ranked in the Legal 500 in Fraud - Crime, new silks section.
+Kevin is ranked in the Legal 500 in Fraud - Crime:

 ‘ Noted for his expertise in complex financial crime cases. ’

 The Legal 500 2020.

 ‘His diverse practice includes advice on bribery matters.’

 The Legal 500 2019.